Watch for BIG things coming for

 Bob is a master of many trades.
-Even the Big Rig Barbecue namesake comes from one of his passions, driving big rig semis and delivering them all over the country.
-Nichole, a graphic designer by trade, adds her touch of skill and creativity to the venture and of course she helps anywhere else around the Rig that she is needed.
-On top of being a professional driver, Bob is also a contractor.
-With his building skills the Big Rig BBQ trailer was designed and finished with his own handy work.
-He even built the smoker on his trailer.
-Our new location was also designed and built by Bob.
+Even the Big Rig BBQ namesake comes from one of his passions, driving big rig semis and delivering them all over the country.
+Nichole, a graphic designer by trade, she adds her touch of skill and creativity to the venture.
+Of course, she helps anywhere else that she is needed.
+Even their teenagers help when they are needed.
+Big Rig BBQ is truly a family operation.

 With Bob's travels, he has tasted all kinds of BBQ from all over the country.
 His favorite BBQ joints reside in Texas, which is why he brought the taste of Texas BBQ to South Dakota.
 And from the comments from our many repeat Texan customers, he is spot on!
 He is so happy to share simple, good, quality smoked meats in South Dakota.

-Bob has been grilling and smoking meats for over 16 years.
+Bob has been grilling and smoking meats for over 18 years.
 His passion for making quality grilled and smoked meats goes way back to hosting large parties and walking around the party with a giant tray of meat.
 He knew he was onto something when within five minutes all of the meat was gone and he would have to cut more to share with his guests.

 Oh, and we don't use sugar or heavy sweet BBQ sauces to cover the taste of our meat.
-We believe our meat's flavor stands on it's own like great BBQ should.
-We do make our own tasty sauces, but believe in a "sauce optional" way to eat our BBQ.
+We believe our meat's flavor stands on its own like great BBQ should.
+We do make our own tasty sauces but believe in a "sauce optional" way to eat our BBQ.
 Try it first without it, and if you want it, add it.